A Distributed Computationally Aware Quantizer Design via Hyper Binning: Designing Hyper Bins for Gaussian Mixtures

 Assume for optimal $I(M)$ that each $p_k$ is approximately $0$ or $1$.
-As $\sigma$ increases, $h(p_{M+1})$ starts to decrease, and the entropy $h(p_k)$ starts to increase for $k=1,\hdots, M$.
-For the asymmetric case where $n_i$ is proportional to $p_k$, i.e., $n_k\propto p_k$, incrementing $M$ will improve $I(M)$ because each added hyperplane will provide more information to be able to distinguish the function outcomes.
-However, for the symmetric case where $n_k=N/M$, incrementing $M$ beyond a certain number of hyperplanes will not help.
-This is later demonstrated in Prop. \ref{MI_symmetric}.
+As $\sigma$ increases, $h(p_{M+1})$ decreases, and $h(p_k)$, $k\in\{1,\dots,M\}$, increases.
+For the asymmetric case where $n_k$ is proportional to $p_k$, incrementing $M$ improves $I(M)$ since each added hyperplane provides more information to distinguish the function outcomes.
+However, for the symmetric case where $n_k=\frac{N}{M}$, adding beyond a certain number of hyperplanes does not help.
+We later demonstrate this behavior in Prop. \ref{MI_symmetric}.